dshreddy/FileCloner/README.md

 ![File Cloner UI](./UI.png "File Cloner UI")

 ## System Design
 FileCloner's peer-to-peer functionality is enabled through an independent `networking` module, which handles server setup and client-server connections.
 A `dashboard` module is responsible for initiating server operations and managing the client-server communication.
-The networking module abstracts server functionalities by allowing client-to-client messaging while the server facilitates the message exchange.
+The file cloner module abstracts server functionalities by allowing client-to-client messaging while the server facilitates the message exchange.

 **Message Object for Communication**
 FileCloner uses a unified `Message` class for all communications, carrying essential metadata and file content: